 Functional Insulin Therapy

-Functional insulin therapy (FIT) is a therapeutic education model that enables people living with Type 1 diabetes to understand their insulin needs and to personalize their treatment according to their lifestyle, diet and activities.
+Functional insulin therapy (FIT) is a therapeutic education model that enables people living with diabetes to understand their insulin needs and to personalize their treatment according to their lifestyle, diet and activities.

-Functional insulin therapy includes taking long-acting insulin (basal), known as “insulin for life”, which must be administered daily to meet the body’s vital needs.
-Additionally, people with Type 1 diabetes need to administer fast-acting insulin at each meal (bolus).
-They learn to determine the amount of insulin needed in proportion to the amount of carbohydrate consumed at each meal.
+Functional insulin therapy includes injecting a basal: long-acting insulin for pens, small regular injections for pumps.
+Also known as “insulin for life”, the basal must be administered daily to meet the body’s vital needs.
+Additionally, people with Type 1 diabetes need to administer boluses at each meal: fast-acting insulin for pens, a punctual dose corresponding to the meal for pumps.
+They learn to determine the amount of insulin needed in proportion to the amount of carbohydrates consumed at each meal.

 Insulin can be administered by pump, pen, or syringe.